 “Right now, we have the best quality suicide data available in Australia, ever.
 It hasn’t been available at this level of detail before.
 Until now, we haven’t had the knowledge of where suicide incidents are occurring, when they are occurring or how, to the level of precision and accuracy that we do now.”

 Available data includes media reporting of suicide within each of the LifeSpan sites, using a platform built in partnership with SAS.
 LifeSpan’s media monitoring will showcase social innovation at its finest.
 Text analytics and data mining will be applied to approximately 26,000 archived articles and 1,000 new articles each month.
 By late 2018, LifeSpan will be able to measure the evolution of media coverage of suicide, while also measuring whether LifeSpan has shifted perceptions and the language of suicide across the NSW trial sites.

-Christensen is positive about the benefit that this will have, adding “It is possible to prevent suicide.
-We have the evidence, we just need to share and implement it.
+Christensen is positive about the benefit this will have, adding, “It is possible to prevent suicide.
+We have the evidence; we just need to share and implement it.
 And data is the key to that.”